Committed to growing a green campus

 There are no trash bins in classrooms and meeting rooms.
 You simply take your garbage with you and dispose of it at the next sorting station.

 The University of Akureyri is the first university in Iceland to achieve the Green Flag certification, which is awarded for good environmental awareness.
 It was granted to the University at a formal ceremony on 16 September 2013.
-The University was awarded the Green Flag certification for the second time in 2017.
+The University applied for the Green Flag certification for the fifth time in 2023.

 The aims of the Green Flag certification scheme are the following: